 Equally as important when dealing with an assault charge (particularly domestic assault), is the Client’s desire to return to the family home and resume contact with one’s partner and/or child(ren), as soon as possible – as no one wants to be alone, and no one wants to incur the financial burden of having to stay in a hotel for months on end.
-Rather, as a domestic violence lawyer, Mr. Israels begins negotiating with the Prosecutor at a very early opportunity in order to work towards having the Client’s bail changed as soon as possible.
-Again, this task is often the first step in the process of working towards a favourable resolution for the Client (as outlined above).
+As a domestic violence lawyer, Mr. Israels will negotiate with the Prosecutor at a very early opportunity to work towards having the Client’s bail changed as soon as possible.

 ASSAULT CAUSING BODILY HARM OR ASSAULT WITH A WEAPON OR AGGRAVATED ASSAULT